Backlink Checker

 Strong backlink profiles take time to build but tend to hold their value - making link building a long-term SEO asset.

-Google's PageRank algorithm - still in use today - works by counting links between pages as votes.
-A page that receives many links from authoritative sources is seen as more credible and is rewarded with higher rankings.
+Google's PageRank algorithm - still in use today - works by counting inbound links between pages as votes.
+A page that receives many backlinks from authoritative sources is seen as more credible and is rewarded with higher rankings.
 The quality of those links matters far more than raw volume.

 For SEO professionals, monitoring a site's backlink profile serves two purposes.
 First, it helps you track whether your link building efforts are working and whether your domain authority is growing over time.
 Second, it lets you spot potentially harmful links - such as those from link farms or spam networks - that could trigger a Google penalty if left unaddressed.